-Originally, the pipeline was to be laid through Bismark, the capital of North Dakota, but due to objections from the wealthier community that is 90 percent white (who are apparently heard by the state when they speak unlike Natives) stemming from concerns about risks the pipeline posed to their drinking water, it was rerouted through Native land.
+Originally, the pipeline was to be laid through Bismark, the capital of North Dakota, but due to objections from the wealthier community that is 90 percent white (whose voices are apparently heard by the state unlike Native Peoples) stemming from concerns about risks the pipeline posed to their drinking water, it was rerouted through Native land.
 Over 300 Native American tribes have gathered in protest, making it the largest gathering of Native Americans in more than 100 years, along with many other concerned parties, to which Energy Transfer Partners and the state have responded by hiring security firms like Frost Kennels to sic dogs on protesters, calling in police from six states (Wisconsin, South Dakota, Minnesota, Wyoming, Indiana, and Nebraskai) the National Guard, other private security firms, and more thugs to intimidate, humiliate, beat, and incarcerate activists.
 126 arrests were made on October 22nd alone and 141 more on October 27th.
 The LA Times also reported on Friday some arrested have even been held in dog cages.ii

 North Dakota Governor, Jack Dalrymple, was able to bring in police from six states by declaring a ‘state of emergency’ and then using the Emergency Management Assistance Compact, which was originally intended to assist disaster relief efforts by utilizing emergency responders across state lines.
 Multiple MRAPs (mine resistant armored vehicles) have invaded the territory along with other armored vehicles with sound cannons, helicopters, drones, and 300 militarized police with flash grenades, concussion grenades, tear gas, bean bag launchers, pepper spray, rifles with silencers, shotguns, and live ammunition.
 Medical personnel have also been intentionally targeted by police.
 According to Dallas Goldtooth, a spokesman for the Indigenous Environmental Network, one protester went into cardiac arrest and died but was revived by the Oceti Sakowin medical team.
 One woman, Sophia Wilansky, may lose her arm due to severe injuries sustained by a police concussion grenade.

-The day before dogs were sicced on the Native American protesters (including a pregnant woman and a child who were both bitten) on March 3, protesters had submitted a supplemental brief, illustrating the locations of sacred burial sites that cannot be disturbed by digging.
+The day before dogs were sicced on the Native American protesters (including a pregnant woman and a child who were both bitten) on March 3, protesters had submitted a supplemental brief, illustrating the locations of sacred burial sites that by law cannot be disturbed by digging.
 Tara Houska, Ojibwe from Couchiching First Nation and national campaign director for Honor the Earth told Democracy Now that the next day Dakota Access maliciously and egregiously “skipped over 20 miles ahead to bulldoze those sites.
 The National Historic Preservation Act, Section 110(k) states…if the company intentionally destroys or disrupts sacred places…that the Army Corps cannot issue these permits…that this project cannot be approved.
 And that’s exactly what happened here.”

 Construction of the pipeline is also in violation of the 1851 Treaty of Fort Laremie signed by US treaty commissioners and representatives of the Cheyenne, Sioux, Arapaho, Crow, Assiniboine, Mandan, Hidatsa, and Arikara nations, which recognizes the Black Hills (present day South Dakota) as property of Native Americans.
-Construction is also in violation of the Sioux Treaty of 1868 between the US government and the Oglala, Miniconjou, and Brulé bands of Lakota people, Yanktonai Dakota, and Arapaho Nation that also guaranteed Lakota ownership of the Black Hills, (which was illegally seized in 1877 and broken into small reservations by the US government; in 1980 the Sioux Nation fought to get the land back in the Supreme Court, which ruled the US did steal the land but merely offered money as compensation, which was refused, instead of returning the land) and hunting rights in South Dakota, Wyoming, Montana, and Powder River Country.
+Construction is also in violation of the Sioux Treaty of 1868 between the US government and the Oglala, Miniconjou, and Brulé bands of Lakota people, Yanktonai Dakota, and Arapaho Nation that also guaranteed Lakota ownership of the Black Hills, (which was illegally seized in 1877 and broken into small reservations by the US government; in 1980 the Sioux Nation fought to get the land back in the Supreme Court, which ruled the US stole the land but merely offered money as compensation, which was refused, instead of returning the land) and hunting rights in South Dakota, Wyoming, Montana, and Powder River Country.
 The pipeline is also in violation of the National Environmental Protection Act and the National Historic Preservation Act of 1966 as stated.

 It is not only climate change and the destruction of Native treaty lands protesters are concerned about.
 Directing a pipeline under a river is beyond foolish; it is ecocidal.
 Pipelines leak.
 North Dakota alone had 292 pipeline leaks from January 2012 to September 2013 alone, of which only one leak was disclosed to the public.iii If the Dakota pipeline is directed under the Missouri river when (not if) it leaks, everyone dependent on that river downstream (about 21 million people) for drinking water, crops, and cleaning will be affected.
 Certainly, this would only be a boon for private water companies who would be happy to truck in water stolen from depleting aquifers for top dollar to fill the void of clean water creating by the polluted river.